 Reading the food label will help you identify the grams of sugar the food has.
 Ideally, the food should not have more than 3 grams of sugar per serving.
 Keep in mind that although direct consumption of sugar is decreasing, the amount of sugar we eat in processed foods is increasing at a scary pace.

-Remember that the major health hazard is in processed sugary foods.
+Remember that the major health hazard is processed sugary foods.
 This category is the one to avoid.
 Fruit, honey, and other natural foods never killed anybody.
 Of course, if you are diabetic, you may want to follow the glycemic index list to see what fruits will raise more your blood sugar.

 Keep also in mind, that our ancestors could eat a lot of sweet foods because they were very active physically.